cbeaver-redhatcom/SoCo/select_LUN_README.md

 # select_LUN

-An Ansible role for managing dynamically selecting storage devices for use in cluster deployment at Southern Company.
+An Ansible role for managing statically or dynamically selected storage devices for use in cluster deployment at Southern Company.

 ## Overview